Aribeth07/my_python_exercise/README.md

 Ask the user to input a decimal number, convert it to binary/octal/hexadecimal, and vice-versa.

-When converting non-decimal numbers, prefixes should be appended (0b, 0o, 0x).
+When converting non-decimal numbers, prefixes should be added (0b, 0o, 0x).

 To-do list: